NaruKoba/cse15l-lab-reports/lab_report3/labreport3.md

 ## Part 1

-### A failure-inducing input for the buggy program

 ![Image](terminalpart1.png)

-Here is JUnit test code for failure-inducing input for the buggy program, the averageWithoutLowest;
+### Here is JUnit test code for failure-inducing input for the buggy program, the averageWithoutLowest;

 ```
 import static org.junit.Assert.*;